-Dr. Gray is an interdisciplinary, intersectional, digital media scholar and digital herstorian whose areas of research include identity, performance and online environments, embodied deviance, cultural production, video games, and Black Cyberfeminism.
+Dr. Kishonna L. Gray (@kishonnagray) is an Associate Professor in Writing, Rhetoric, Digital Studies at the University of Kentucky.
+She is an interdisciplinary, intersectional, digital media scholar whose areas of research include identity, performance and online environments, embodied deviance, cultural production, video games, and Black Cyberfeminism.

 - Gray, K. L. (2019).
 Racializing space.
 Gendering place: Black feminism, ethnography, and methodological challenges online and IRL.
 In K. Smets, K. Leurs, M. Georgiou, S. Witteborn, & R. Gajjala (Eds.), The SAGE handbook of media and migration.
 London: SAGE Publications Ltd.

 - Gray, K. L., & Leonard, D. J. (Eds.)
 (2018).
 Woke gaming: Digital challenges to oppression and social justice.
 Seattle: University of Washington Press.

 - Gray, K. L. (2018).
 Power in the visual: Examining narratives of controlling black bodies in contemporary gaming.
 Velvet Light Trap, 81, 62-66.